Find a Doctor

 Browse UPMC doctors and medical professionals to find the care that's right for you.
 Customize your search by specialty, zip code, last name, and more.

 Visit the UPMC Find a Doctor website.

-The purpose of the Early Childhood Mental Health and Trauma Treatment Center (ECMH-TTC) at Western Psychiatric Institute and Clinic of UPMC is to provide services to children age birth to seven who have experienced trauma, along with their caregivers and/or families.
+The purpose of the Early Childhood Mental Health and Trauma Treatment Center (ECMH-TTC) at UPMC Western Psychiatric Hospital is to provide services to children age birth to seven who have experienced trauma, along with their caregivers and/or families.
 This goal is achieved through the use of evidence-based practices, including Parent-Child Interaction Therapy (PCIT) and Child-Parent Psychotherapy (CPP).

 Funded in 2012, the Early Childhood Trauma Treatment Center was created as a Community Treatment and Services Center within the National Child Traumatic Stress Network (NCTSN).

 Established by Congress in 2000, the National Child Traumatic Stress Network (NCTSN) brings a singular and comprehensive focus to childhood trauma.
 NCTSN’s collaboration of frontline providers, researchers, and families is committed to raising the standard of care while increasing access to services.
 Combining knowledge of child development, expertise in the full range of child traumatic experiences, and dedication to evidence-based practices, the NCTSN changes the course of children’s lives by changing the course of their care.

 The Network is funded by the Center for Mental Health Services, Substance Abuse and Mental Health Services Administration, US Department of Health and Human Services through a congressional initiative: the Donald J. Cohen National Child Traumatic Stress Initiative.
 As of November 2009 the Network comprises 60 members.
 Affiliate members—sites that were formerly funded—and individuals currently or previously associated with those sites continue to be active in the Network as affiliates.